louiss0/markdoc-html-tag-schemas-mono-repo/packages/markdoc-html-tag-schemas/README.md

 - Change the image node's src,title and alt attributes to use the img schema's ones
 - It allows you to disable the use of heading's 5-6

-To opt out of the use of the render to null only.
+To opt out of the use of the document.render to null .

 ```js
 markdocHTMLTagSchemas({blankDoc:false})